fonzerelly/extreme-ownership/decentralized-command.md

 ## Decentralized Command:

 * Believe in your mission. <!-- .element: class="fragment" -->
-* Understand not just what to du but why they are doing it. <!-- .element: class="fragment" -->
+* Understand not just what to do but why you should do it. <!-- .element: class="fragment" -->
-* Tactical Leaders must have the implicit trust that their senior leader bill back their decisions. <!-- .element: class="fragment" -->
+* Have implicit trust that your senior leader bill back their decisions. <!-- .element: class="fragment" -->
 * All levels must be empowerd to make decisions. <!-- .element: class="fragment" -->